BBC historic farm series

 BBC Two's historical farm series are five documentary series first broadcast on BBC Two from 2005 to 2013.
 They illustrate the lives of people: farmers, labourers, fishermen, housewives, etc. in a variety of historical contexts.
 Historians and archaeologists play the parts of ordinary people and live and work immersed in the time specified.
 The team perform the everyday crafts such as hunting, gathering, sowing and reaping as well as experimenting with more specialised work like blacksmithing, woodcutting and mining under the eyes of an experienced tutor.
 Each series (save the first) has taken place at a public living history site that provides external in-period experts, experience, and flavour.
 The Wartime Farm series includes conversations with men and women who remember the time.
-All were produced by David Upshal for Lion Television and broadcast on BBC Two.
+All were produced by David Upshal for Lion Television.

 Related series

 Several other shorter series featuring the same people and production staff have been made: